rymurr/yocto_meteo_reader/README.md

 * make code safe and 'deploy' it
 * write some tests and docs
 * lots of error checking!

-* finish refactor of subscriber and build on arm
+##DEPLOY:

 * build on electron

-##DEPLOY:
+* build on rpi
 * always running on rpi
 * rotating data removal on rpi
 * shipping to server/mongo db